 Poetry.com: A Long-Standing Poetry Contest Scam Is No More

-While Poetry.com was running their scam, they would advertise a competition and then make everyone who entered a "winner" who could pay (a lot of) money to see their work in print.
-However, the scam company went out of business.
+While Poetry.com was running their scam, they'd advertise a competition and then make everyone who entered a "winner" who could pay (a lot of) money to see their work in print.
+However, the scam company finally went out of business.
 In 2009, another company purchased the website, and the Poetry.com scam came to a close.

 How to Find Legitimate Poetry Contests to Enter